Welcome to Volume 8 of Executed to Suppress His Message.

 One of these spirits told Eve that she and Adam were naked;

-Once Adam and Eve accepted knowledge from sources other than the Lord, they became afraid of the Lord and hid themselves;
+And once Adam and Eve accepted knowledge from sources other than the Lord, they became afraid of the Lord and hid themselves;

-And why did Satan consider it important to separate Adam and Eve from the Lord God?
+And why did the evil spirits consider it so important to separate Adam and Eve from the Lord God?
+Jesus gave us the reason:

 This is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent (John 17:3).